bitcubico/english/sentences.md

 En ninguna parte | In nowhere
 Es bueno saberlo | It's goot to know it
 Es bueno saber eso | It's good to know that
+Es bueno verte | It's good to see you
 Ese es nuestro precio más bajo | That's our lower 👇 price Eso no es gracioso | That's not funny
 Espera ahí | Hang in there